jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 These misconceptions harm those in authority the most, as they often claim biological credit for the tools they use, thereby halting the continuous technological evolution essential for all individuals and societies to adapt and thrive.
 Historical examples show that regimes with strong ideological foundations—such as the Confederate States of America, Nazi Germany, and the Soviet Union—were unsustainable in the long term, partly because they promoted genotype-based identities (like racism and sexism) or phenotype-based identities (like classism and elitism) as paths to prosperity.

 There is no inherent human genotype or phenotype superiority.
 Our success depends on enhancing capabilities through technology, and like the squirrel and oak tree, we rely on others' technological empowerment to sustain the technological ecosystem we depend on.
 From Ancient Rome to modern America, successful civilizations have expanded through innovations like roads, libraries, and smartphones.
-Evolution teaches that organisms prosper within diverse, adaptable ecosystems.
+Evolution teaches that individual organisms prosper best when in a ecosystem filled with other healthy individuals.

 We should want to give everyone a pencil, purely out of self-interest.
 We never know who might be the next "black moth" that saves us.
 After all, once England reduced its industrial soot, the tree bark returned to its pale color, and it was the rare peppered variant moth that ensured the species' survival.